 Imaging times vary from study to study, but generally take around 45 minutes of continuous scanning.
 Some scans require your child to return for more pictures either later on the same day, or the next day.

 We like parents or caregivers to stay during the scan, but the number of people present should be kept to a minimum.
 Siblings (babies and children) cannot be allowed into the room during any part of the procedure.
 Please make alternate arrangements for your other children to be cared for during the day.
-The WCH creche is available to care for your other children at no charge until 4:00pm, Monday to Friday.

 What if I am pregnant or breastfeeding?